vijaydaultani/vijaydaultani.github.io/academics.md

 * **IIT TA**
 	Responsible for some tasks like evaluation of assignments, demonstration, viva, evaluation of answer scripts and conducting labs.
-1. CSL 201: Data Strucutres.
+1. CSL 201: Data Structures.
 2. CSL 861: Special Topics in Hardware Systems.
 3. CSL 332/632: Introduction to Database Systems.